Getting to school

 • not double parking

-• ensuring that children exit their car onto the footpath.
+• making sure that children exit their car onto the footpath.

 Remember that local councils enforce parking regulations and police will take action against traffic offences.